Cormoran Strike

 Credit: BBC/Bronte Film and TV

 In The Cuckoo’s Calling, Strike gives Robin Ellacott the password to his computer, which is ‘Hatherill23′.
-A possible inspiration for the name is the Detective Chief Inspector George Hatherill, who recommended forming the Special Investigation Branch in the Royal Military Police in 1940.
+A likely inspiration for the name is the Detective Chief Inspector George Hatherill, who influenced forming the Special Investigation Branch in the Royal Military Police in 1940.
 He is also known for his investigation of serial killers John Reginald Christie and John George Haigh, and also the Great Train Robbery in 1963.
-It’s apparent why Strike might idolize Hatherill and use his name for his computer password, along with the number ’23’ which is his date of birth in November.
+It’s apparent why Strike might idolize Hatherill and use his name for his computer password, along with the number ’23’ which is his date of birth, in November.
 In the TV series adaptation, Strike’s password is ‘Hatherill123’.

 Physical Description